Updated 16th June 2021.

 People write to me all the time saying something along these lines.
 It could be that they dreamt of a new specific person they would meet (including what this person looked like), and then it happened the next day.
 Or it could be dreaming about a natural disaster the night before it happened (many of my readers and students dreamt of the 2011 Tsunami in Japan the night before it occurred, for example.)

 I believe that humans have the innate ability to predict the future, both through dreams and visions, and in this article I’m going to explain the mechanisms that underlie these dreams, and how you can have more of them, if you wish.

 But first, I’m going to tell you a story:

-I recently heard about a precognitive dream in a true story about a Welsh artist – a single woman in her fifties – who owned a house in the city.
-But at night she kept dreaming of a beautiful house in the countryside.
+I recently heard about a precognitive dream that a single woman in her fifties had – she was a Welsh artist, who owned a house in the city.
+But at night she kept dreaming of a house with a big garden, in the countryside.
 After having dreamt of this house several times, she painted it, with all the details that stood out in her dream.

 Then a few months later, she met a man and fell in love.
 He took her to spend the weekend in his home, which was in the North of England.
 She could not believe it when she saw his house – it was the house from her dream (and her painting) – right in front of her eyes, right down to the last detail.
 She showed him the picture she had painted.
 She later moved into that house with him.

-People regularly send me emails recounting their weird/paranormal/intuitive experiences and so I hear stories similar to this one, relatively often.
+People regularly send me emails recounting their ‘weird’, paranormal or intuitive experiences and so I hear stories similar to this one relatively often.
 And I’ve had experiences like this myself, although not quite as romantic and dramatic as the story above.

 Dreaming of the future is known as precognitive dreaming.